penge/my-notes/README.md

 My Notes doesn't collect any personal information or data.
 All your notes are stored locally in your browser.
-If you use Google Drive Sync, My Notes can backup the notes to your personal Google Drive.
+If you use Google Drive Sync, My Notes can back up the notes to your personal Google Drive.

 To provide Google Drive functionality, My Notes has an application in Google Cloud.
 The sole purpose of this application is to authenticate you securely towards Google Drive and to allow the synchronization of notes.